eu-cpsc211/cpsc211/notes/4-lists/4e-more.md

 ### C++

 There is a built-in `vector` class that acts like a list ADT.
-Naming conventions are interesting, but things work as expected.
 If you need a list in C++, this is the go-to data type.

 ```cpp
 #include <iostream>